kozukiii/Genuinely/README.md

 - Rate limiting on public endpoints
 - Helmet.js security headers
 - Sanitized logging to avoid exposing sensitive tokens or credentials

+### Server-signed analysis trust boundary

+Listing analysis is treated as a server-controlled operation, so the client can never forge the data that drives AI scoring.
+When the backend returns listings, each one is stamped with an **HMAC-signed proof** (`analysisProof`) covering a canonical, derived-field-stripped representation of the listing, with a short expiry.

+When a client requests analysis, the server **re-verifies that signature** before doing any work — any tampering with prices, condition, seller signals, or other listing fields invalidates the proof and the request is rejected.
+Trusted scoring inputs that must not be client-supplied (system prompt, price range, price source, shipping estimate) are kept server-side behind a **single-use, TTL-bound context token** that is bound to the exact set of listing keys it was issued for.

+This keeps price fairness, trust scoring, and the AI prompt anchored to server-issued data rather than anything the browser sends, while signing keys are sourced from `ANALYSIS_SIGNING_SECRET` (falling back to `JWT_SECRET`).

 ---